-The "Combined Defence Services" (CDS) Examination is conducted twice a year by the Union Public Service Commission for recruitment into the Indian Military Academy, Officers Training Academy, Indian Naval Academy and Indian Air Force Academy.
+The "Combined Defence Services" (CDS) Examination is conducted twice a year by the Union Public Service Commission (UPSC) for the recruitment of candidates into the Indian Military Academy, Officers Training Academy, Indian Naval Academy and Indian Air Force Academy.
+The UPSC will conduct the CDS exam twice a year in the month of February and September.

 The UPSC has released the official notification of CDS (I) 2019 examination.
 The online applications can be filled up to November 26, 2018, till 6:00 pm.